codefellows-seattle-javascript-401d19/15-binary-trees/lab-nicholasc/README.md

 #Lab 15

+##Big O
+O(n) = n for all of these functions where n is the amount of objects in the tree

 ##append
 if called on a BinaryTree, BinaryTree.prototype.append takes in a value and appends a node with that value randomly as a leaf somewhere in the tree